 In Victoria, a group of parents meet regularly to discuss the particular challenges of raising adoptive children who are between the ages of six and 12.
 They believe that parenting their children requires particular strategies and have invited an adoption counsellor to meet with the group.
 She is currently teaching a parenting course.

-If you feel that you are not ready for a such a group, or there simply isn’t one in your home area, and you would like assistance geared to the unique issues in your home, then you could consider finding a counsellor experienced in adoption issues.
-AFABC has volunteer regional resource workers and community resource volunteers all over the province who may be able help find the right counsellor for your family.
+If you feel that you are not ready for such a group, or there simply isn’t one in your home area, and you would like assistance geared to the unique issues in your home, then you could consider finding a counsellor experienced in adoption issues.
+AFABC has volunteer regional resource workers and community resource volunteers all over the province who may be able to help find the right counsellor for your family.
 You could also call the Ministry of Children and Family Development office in your region to ask if they can link you with someone.
 If you have an extended medical plan the costs of this may be covered.

 If your son is struggling in the classroom, it might be helpful for the teachers and yourselves to seek a psychological assessment.
 If you have an “assisted adoption” via the Ministry, perhaps some funds could be designated for this.
 I think it is particularly important that, if he was exposed prenatally to alcohol, the assessment is done by a specialized team of experts.
 In order to prevent “secondary disabilities,” it is really helpful to have this assessment done as early as possible.

-I think you will find the understanding ear, the knowledge of specialized resources, and the sense of humor that you will encounter through meeting with other adoptive families will provide you with some of the best tools to take you through the hills and valleys of adoptive parenting.
+I think you will find the understanding ear, the knowledge of specialized resources, and the sense of humour that you will encounter through meeting with other adoptive families will provide you with some of the best tools to take you through the hills and valleys of adoptive parenting.
 Just knowing who to call in a time of crisis will help to alleviate some of the stress of charting unknown territory alone.
 Your son will also benefit from the insight you gain into the origins of his behaviour and the new skills that you can learn.

 Parenting children with special needs requires knowledge that most people don’t get from any previous life experience.
-For this reason people tell me stories about tremendous personal growth, achieved through the experience of being an adoptive family, that most of us won’t accomplish in one life time.
+For this reason, people tell me stories about tremendous personal growth, achieved through the experience of being an adoptive family, that most of us won’t accomplish in one lifetime.
 I often find that things do tend to work out over extended periods.
 Sometimes I don’t hear from families for a couple of years, except when I see them at educational events.
 Then, during another developmental stage, new issues arise, and we talk again.

 by Susan Lees